 We’re here for you and can schedule an appointment 24 hours a day, 7 days a week.
 If the office is not open, we can refer you to one of our on call Doctors at your nearby hospital.

-Addiction to trazodone might not always lead to death, but there are some aberrant symptoms that will definitely manifest after repeated use.
+Addiction to trazodone might not always lead to death, but some aberrant symptoms will manifest after repeated use.
 The most obvious symptom of a trazodone overdose would be death or being left in a coma-like state, unable to regain consciousness.
-Not to mention the fact that it is one of the most abused substances that also happens to be among the most difficult to kick for those addicted to it.
+It is among the most abused substances and difficult to kick for those addicted to it.

 Unlike other abused substances that mostly manifest in one or two symptoms, repeated use of trazodone tends to affect multiple bodily systems at once.
-This usually brings about a number of symptoms that could manifest one after the other, or sometimes all at the same time, with varying severity.
-In some cases, the symptoms are not even those that the person is predisposed to having.
+This usually brings about several symptoms that could manifest one after the other, or sometimes all simultaneously, with varying severity.
+In some cases, the symptoms are not even those the person is predisposed to.

 - Chronic chest pain